EQWorks/python-curriculum/ff-outro.md

 The immediate values of open-source software are apparent.
 They are usually free to use.
 Users can change software behaviors without waiting for the providers to do it for them.
 For a providing party, open-source brings benefits of open scrutiny to the quality and security measures.
 It demonstrates their confidence and opinions to attract a fanbase and build up ecosystems.
 For organizations using open-source technologies, hiring and onboarding become much simpler without expensive training and obtaining certificates from the proprietary counterparts.

-In-depth, there are qualities and practices of open-source communities that impact our workplace and society in profound ways.
+In-depth, the open-source community has qualities and practices that impact our workplace and society in profound ways.

 ### Transparency by default

-While open-source communities and projects present in many shapes and forms, even when they are for-profit, the one prominent trait in common is the transparency of the software source code and its timeline of changes.
+While open-source community and projects present in many shapes and forms, even when they are for-profit, the one prominent trait in common is the transparency of the software source code and its timeline of changes.
 As a result, this usually leads to other aspects such as the issue/feedback tracking, feature discussions, peer-review, product deployment, etc., to be open to public examination.
 The transparency allows the software development process to be more socially inclusive, encouraging participants to contribute to the various parts of the development lifecycle.

-Empowered by transparency, open-source communities often devise pragmatic and objective-focused methodologies, eliminating as many intermediaries and manual processes as possible.
+Empowered by transparency, the open-source community often devises pragmatic and objective-focused methodologies, eliminating as many intermediaries and manual processes as possible.
 Contributors can infer as much as possible from available information before involving others.
-These methodologies evolve as fast as the open-source software projects themselves, fluidly adapt to the people who make and use the software instead of the rigid models seen from the conventional corporate world, giving such communities a considerable edge to stay agile and competitive.
+These methodologies evolve as fast as the open-source software projects themselves, fluidly adapt to the people who make and use the software instead of the rigid models seen from the conventional corporate world, giving such community a considerable edge to stay agile and competitive.
 The transparency also generates more data that drives more opportunities to help make data-driven decisions.

 ### Asynchronous and Decentralized Workforce